-Locality or State Agency and Project Title Federal Funds Awarded, Grant Type and Funding Source Project Description Fairfax County DMC \$65,000 1st year Title II Funds This project is a collaboration between the Court Service Unit (CSU), the County Executive's office and the Center for the Study of Social Policy to identify and remedy the organizational and structural components of racial disproportionality and disparity in the juvenile justice system and other systems that interact with the JJ system.
+Systems Improvement Grant Projects Locality or State Agency and Project Title Federal Funds Awarded, Grant Year & Funding Source Project Description Fairfax County DMC \$65,000 2nd year Title II Funds This project is a collaboration between the Court Service Unit (CSU), the County Executive's office and the Center for the Study of Social Policy to identify and remedy the organizational and structural components of racial disproportionality and disparity in the juvenile justice system and other systems that interact with the JJ system.
 An analysis is being conducted to review policies, procedures, and practices.
 The grant is also being used to train front line staff and others who have an impact on the system.
-University of Virginia Restoring Youths Adjudicated Incompetent to Stand Trial \$286,621 2nd year JABG Funds The University of Virginia (UVA) is conducting an evaluation of the efficacy, efficiency, and cost effectiveness of the Virginia Juvenile Competence Program to inform future development and enhance its ultimate dissemination to other state communities; enhance the quality of the instruction now available to youth being offered restoration services through the development of new interactive tools; create and implement the design of restoration program packages with all relevant training materials.
-Virginia Department of Criminal Justice Services Disproportionate Minority Contact \$110,000 2nd year Title II DMC is a major problem nationwide and in Virginia.
-Likewise, it is also problematic in the Cities of Newport News and Norfolk.
-These localities have realized the need to begin addressing DMC and in 2006, through One-Time Special Fund Grants, they were able to work with the Haywood Burns Institute (BI) to assess their readiness to make changes that can positively impact DMC.
-Both cities have expressed an interest and a willingness to continue their work with BI on a more intensive level that will result in a reduction of DMC.
-This project, under a contract administered by the Department of Criminal Justice Services, allows both Newport News and Norfolk to continue this work.
+Richmond City Evaluation of GILS \$45,000 1st year JABG Funds This project supports a comprehensive evaluation of the local juvenile offender case management and service delivery system known as GILS.
+University of Virginia Restoring Youths Adjudicated Incompetent to Stand Trial \$202,345 3rd year JABG Funds This project supports the University of Virginia's evaluation of the efficacy, efficiency, and cost effectiveness of the Virginia Juvenile Competence Program to: inform future development and enhance its ultimate dissemination to other state communities; enhance the quality of the instruction now available to youth being offered restoration services through the development of new interactive tools; create and implement the design of restoration program packages with all relevant training materials.
+Virginia Beach Systems Change Coordinator \$43,828 1 st year JABG Funds This project provides a part-time Systems Change Coordinator to assist with the internal aspects of systems change within the Virginia Beach Court Service Unit.
+Five specific target areas to be addressed by the Coordinator include: education and training; alternatives to detention; appropriate linkages to services; substance abuse and mental health assessments; and length of stay in secure detention.
+Virginia Department of Juvenile Justice Implementation of YASI \$45,000 1 st year JABG Funds This project continues the Department of Juvenile Justice's (DJJ) implementation of the YASI, a validated risk/needs/ protective factors tool that reflects best practices in juvenile justice, by providing training in the administration and application of the tool for six Court Services Units (CSUs).
+DJJ has already conducted training for most CSUs and intends to utilize the YASI as the sole risk/needs assessment tool once all CSUs have been trained.

-Note: This list represents grants awarded during the period of July 1, 2008 thru June 30, 2009.
-The actual grant period may vary and be for a calendar year, a federal fiscal year (October 1-September 30), or a state fiscal year, including for the year starting July 1, 2009 (July 1-June 30).
-JAG/Byrne grants are not included.
+Note: This list represents grants awarded during the period of July 1, 2009 thru June 30, 2010.
+The actual grant period may vary and be for a calendar year, a federal fiscal year (October 1-September 30), or a state fiscal year, including for the year starting July 1, 2010 (July 1-June 30).
+JABG formula grants and Byrne/JAG grants are not included.

-Preparation and distribution of this document was funded by grant #2009-JF-FX-0029 from the U.S. Department of Justice, Office of Juvenile Justice and Delinquency Prevention
+Preparation and distribution of this document was funded by grant #2010-JF-FX-0017 from the U.S. Department of Justice, Office of Juvenile Justice and Delinquency Prevention www.dcjs.virginia.gov